foursides/foursides.github.io/_posts/2015-10-26-Thoughts-On-Money.md

 title:  Thoughts On Money
 tags: mindfulness, work, ego, buddhism
 date: 2015-10-26
-description: When we grow beyond the egotistic demands of money and become more generous with it, we give people more than just money or objects.
+description: When we grow beyond the egotistical demands of money and become more generous with it, we give people more than just money or objects.
 We are giving those people the opportunity to free themselves from the relationship they have developed with money.
 ---

 > For the monks, this way of life expressed simplicity.
 It wasn't an expression of poverty mentality.
 With this monastic approach, you don't worry about survival.
 You live day-to-day.
 You think just of today; you don't think of tomorrow.
 Tomorrow comes, it doesn't come- either way, you don't worry.
 You continue to live in a very simple way.
 It is an everyday life of simplicity.